neogeographica/mythdeck/myth_setup/installation.rst

   |r2| or click |rtrack| to do a mouseclick.

 You can use that to navigate the game menus during initial configuration.
+(Using the touchscreen will also work, but is less precise -- and liable to leave fingerprints on your screen.)

 .. _Project Magma: https://projectmagma.net/downloads/myth2_updates/